Ebbw Vale: Industrialisation and After: a South Wales Geographical Case Study

 Traditional skills not needed now.
 Limited social and entertainment opportunities available, especially for families and young people.
 Little suitable heritage or holiday potential to attract visitors.
 Environment, infrastructure, and fabric problems > unfortunate image – how to attract new residents and jobs, and keep young families?

 * In the 1980s students from Wilson’s School took part in fieldwork projects to find the best location for a new superstore in Blaenau Gwent, taking account of accessibility, population, possible competition, planning controls etc. The most popular choice was a derelict site on the A4046 just north of EV centre.
-In 1990 Tesco bought and developed that site.
+In 1990 Tesco bought and developed that same site.
 Although a vindication of the boys’ fieldwork results, it signalled the end of their superstore projects – competition was deemed too great to warrant another superstore in the District!